2019 GW Legacy Challenge

 A: We have set a cap of $10,000 on matching funds.
 Since one purpose of the 2019 GW Legacy Challenge is to reward many people for documenting their planned gifts to GW, we do not want to expend all of our matching funds on a small number of large bequests.

 Q: How else might I go about supporting GW with my philanthropy?

 A: We hope that you will also consider supporting GW by making an annual gift to any area of the university that is meaningful to you.
-We ask that all donors participating in the 2019 GW Legacy Challenge at least consider an annual gift and require that that they complete this form.
+We ask that all donors participating in the 2019 GW Legacy Challenge at least consider an annual gift and require that they complete this form.

 Q: Who made the 2019 GW Legacy Challenge possible?